dupyo/programmers/README.md

 # programmers
-To commit recode I've solved quiz in Programmers
+To commit repos I've solved quiz in Programmers